flyingmachine/brave-clojure-web/content/concurrency.md

 `random-quote` simply grabs a quote and formats it.

 The interesting bits are in `snag-quotes-queued`.
-The point of the macro is to returns a form something along the lines of:
+The point of the macro is to returns a form that looks like:

 ```clojure
 (snag-quotes-queued 4 "quotes.txt")